 The team spent 15 weeks in the field.
 A total of nine DART members from five countries were serving to aid the people of Iraq.
 Together, they spent over 5.000 hours working in the field, sorting and distributing relief goods, spending time with the IDP’s (Internally Displaced People), listening to their stories and bringing comfort and peace in their time of desperate need.
 As many thousands are still displaced within the Kurdish region, the cooperation with the local partner is now continuing on a long-term basis.

-DART continues to grow, as more people are added to the database as a result of ongoing trainings for volunteers, as well as now having four part-time DART staff.
+DART continues to grow, as more people are added to the database as a result of ongoing trainings for volunteers, as well as now having 1 full-time and 2 part-time DART staff.
 We are thankful that we can be part of bringing hope to those who have lost so much!

 Though working together on many different projects such as sponsorships or well drilling, each GAiN office has a variety of projects with unique foci.
 To find out more about the work of each individual office, you can visit them online.